MicrosoftDocs/well-architected/well-architected/what-is-well-architected-framework.md

 If you're seeking guidance for improving a portfolio of workloads through centralized controls, this content might not fully apply.
 We recommend that you refer to [Cloud Adoption Framework](/azure/cloud-adoption-framework/).
 If you have no vested interest in designing workloads on Azure, this content isn't relevant for you.

+For information about the role and duties of an architect, see [Architect's fundamentals](./architect-role/fundamentals.md) and [Architect's checklist](./architect-role/checklist.md).

 ## Goals

 The primary objective of the Well-Architected Framework is to set you up for success when you deploy your workload on Azure.